 The Mid-2026 Grocery Scorecard: What's Up, What's Down, and Where to Shift Your Budget

 Grocery prices rose 2.7% over the past year.
 That's the headline number from the May 2026 CPI release.
-But averages flatten the story — and the real story is a market splitting in two directions.
+But averages flatten the story — and the real story is a market where the gap between the fastest- and slowest-rising aisles runs from about 2% to 7%.

 The Aisles That Hurt